Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations: Experimental Results

-Furthermore, to specifically analyze transitive relations, we computed the transitive chains in the training set from relations \texttt{+\_hypernym}, and \texttt{+\_has\_part} (we omit \texttt{-\_hypernym} and \texttt{-\_has\_part}\footnote{``+'' and ``-'' in the relation name indicates the relation name or its inverse.
+However, the number of transitive relations considered is small and the impact of the transitive loss function might be overlooked in the overall evaluation.
+For this reason, we specifically analyze transitive relations.
+We computed the transitive chains in the training set from relations \texttt{+\_hypernym}, and \texttt{+\_has\_part} (we omit \texttt{-\_hypernym} and \texttt{-\_has\_part}\footnote{``+'' and ``-'' in the relation name indicates the relation name or its inverse.
 Due to distance functions in Equations \ref{eq:ordering} and \ref{eq:ordering_inverse}, a transitive relation and its inverse share the projection dimension.}).
-For example, for triples $(a,r,b),(b,r,c),(c,r,d),(c,r,e)$ the following chains are generated: $(a,b,c,d)$ and $(a,b,c,e)$.
+For example, for triples $(a,r,b),(b,r,c),\allowbreak(c,r,d),(c,r,e)$ the following chains are generated: $(a,b,c,d)$ and $(a,b,c,e)$.
 Then, for each relation $r$, we find the value $\mbox{emb}(a) = \va_{\mbox{ answer}}[i]$, where $i$ is the transitive dimension.
 Ideally, for a chain $(a,b,c,d)$ we expect $\mbox{emb}(a) > \mbox{emb}(b) > \mbox{emb}(c) > \mbox{emb}(d)$.
 We compute the Spearman correlation score between the expected order of sequences and the order found in the embeddings and we show the scores in Table \ref{tab:spearman}.
 We can see that the order of embeddings is better preserved in the presence of the transitive loss.
 Additionally, we show in Figure \ref{fig:chains} the transitive chains, where for a chain $a_1, \ldots, a_n$ if $\mbox{emb}(a_i) > \mbox{emb}(a_{i+1})$ (preserved) we plot a green line, otherwise we plot a red line.
 We can see that the visualization is consistent with the reported Spearman scores.

 \paragraph{Ablation Study}